Image: Knox County Government / Flickr

 Are financial assistance programs available for Medicare expenses?

 If you need financial assistance, you may find that you are dual-eligible for Medicare and Medicaid (the government insurance program for low-income individuals and families).
 Most health care expenses are likely covered under dual eligibility.
 Medicare Savings Programs, PACE (Program of All-inclusive Care for the Elderly), and extra help paying for Part D coverage are available under certain circumstances.
-You can find out more through the official Medicare website.

 Want to learn more?
 Read our Medicare 101 guide.